Misericordia-TDL/api/README.md

 Alternatively in the mongo container there's a minimal copy of the db.

-To import data into mongo execute:
+To import data into mongo:

+Copy the [database dump](https://github.com/Misericordia-TDL/project-accoglienza-database/blob/master/misericordia.zip) and place it inside the mongo container in /root/.
+Make sure to have the unzip utility to expand the content.

+Once unzipped, execute:

 ```php
 docker exec -it mongo mongorestore --db misericordia /root/misericordia/
 ```

-Once environment is ready, install the application with composer.
+After the environment is ready, install the application with composer.

 Installation
 ------------